portsip/portsip-pbx-administration-guide/en/portsip_pbx_administration_guide_v16_en.md

 ![PortSIP PBX Setup Wizard Step 3](../images/setup_wizard_3.png)

-!!!
-Warning
+> **Warning**
-    Once you added the transport, you have to chagne the firewall rule to allow the transport port.
+> Once you added the transport, you have to chagne the firewall rule to allow the transport port.
 The client app, IP Phone will reach to PBX by the transport and port.

 ## 3 PBX Management